 Watch this video by Israel to get a glimpse of the Christmas Market:

-- Watch the Christmas Parade – This annual parade takes place on the 24th of December and starts at 3 PM from Mary’s Well Square.
-The festive parade walks along Paul VI Street, which is the main street of Nazareth.
+- Watch the Christmas Parade – This annual parade takes place on the 24th of December and starts at 3 PM and passes through Paul VI Street, the main street of Nazareth.
 It’s recommended to get there early so you will be able to watch.
-In 2021 – On December 24, starting 3 PM from Mary’s Well down Paul VI Street.

 - Take part in the Christmas mass at the Church of the Annunciation – The highlight of the Christmas events in Nazareth is the Midnight Mass, which starts at 7 PM on 24th December in the Basilica of the Annunciation.
-It is believed that this was where Virgin Mary was announced she was bearing the son of God, Jesus.
-In 2021 – On December 24 at 7 PM, there’s the Midnight Mass in the Basilica of the Annunciation.
+It is believed that this was where Virgin Mary got the message that she bears the son of God, Jesus.

 How to reach Nazareth?

 Coming from Tel Aviv – You can use Egged bus number 826, which leaves from Tel Aviv Central Station to Nazareth.
 The buses start as early as 7 AM and continue until midnight.
 It costs about 34 ILS.

 Coming from Jerusalem – You can use Egged bus number 955, which leaves from Jerusalem Central Station to Nazareth Central Station.
 It costs about 37 ILS.
 It leaves every two hours from 1:10 PM to 11 PM.